-- Promoting housing equity and preventing violations of fair housing laws; - Fair housing rights and responsibilities including: - The applicability of fair housing laws to various types of housing, including emergency shelters and other dwellings; - Offering reasonable accommodations and modifications; - Information on what constitutes a protected class: - The relationship and distinction between fair housing laws and landlord-tenant laws.
+- Promoting housing equity and preventing violations of fair housing laws; - Fair housing rights and responsibilities including: - The applicability of fair housing laws to various types of housing, including emergency shelters and other dwellings; - $\circ \quad \text{Offering reasonable accommodations and modifications;}$ - \circ $\;$ Information on what constitutes a protected class; and - The relationship and distinction between fair housing laws and landlord-tenant laws.

-It is strongly encouraged that Fair Housing Services grant applicants include ongoing fair housing trainings at key sites throughout the Stanislaus Urban County to ensure accessibility and at various times of the day/week (including the evenings and/or weekends), that are specifically marketed and tailored to individuals and groups that are homeless and/or low- and moderate-income.
+Fair Housing Services grant applicants will provide ongoing fair housing trainings at key sites throughout the Stanislaus Urban County to ensure accessibility at various times of the day/week (including the evenings and/or weekends) that are specifically marketed and tailored to individuals and groups that are homeless and/or low- and moderate-income.